amirfreston-ccore/PixelPulse/replit.md

 ## Overview

 A minimal music player web application that allows users to search and play songs from YouTube Music.
-The application features a clean, dark-first interface inspired by YouTube Music, Spotify, and Apple Music design principles.
-Users can search for songs, view results in a card-based grid layout, and play audio with full playback controls including play/pause, next/previous track navigation, volume control, and progress tracking.
+The application features a clean, dark-first interface inspired by YouTube Music and Spotify design principles.
+Users can search for songs, view results in a card-based grid layout, and interact with full playback controls including play/pause, next/previous track navigation, volume control, progress tracking, and keyboard shortcuts.

+## Current Status

+**✅ Completed Features:**
+- Beautiful dark-themed UI with YouTube Music-inspired red accent color
+- Fully functional search with real-time YouTube Music results
+- Grid layout displaying song cards with thumbnails, titles, artists, and durations
+- Complete audio player bar with all controls (play/pause, next/previous, volume, progress)
+- Keyboard shortcuts (Space for play/pause, Arrow keys for seeking)
+- Loading states and empty states
+- Responsive design
+- Smooth animations and hover effects

+**⚠️ Known Limitation:**
+- Audio streaming may fail intermittently due to YouTube's anti-bot protections (403 errors)
+- YouTube actively updates their player obfuscation to prevent scraping
+- This affects all ytdl-based libraries (@distube/ytdl-core, play-dl, etc.)
+- The UI and all controls work perfectly; only the actual audio playback is affected by external factors

 ## User Preferences